Discovering Common Lisp with trivial-gamekit

 The gamekit:defgame

-function allows for creating a new game application
+function allows for creating a new game

-(called app
+application (called app

+.
 Then, we use the gamekit:post-initialize

-hook to bind a handler to the release
+hook to bind a handler to the release of the left button of our mouse.
+This

-This handler is a simple call to gamekit:stop
+handler is a simple call to gamekit:stop

-Finally, we define a new function run
+.
+Finally, we define a new

 which only starts our application.

-2.3 Running our Program
+Running our Program

-To “play” our game, we can start the sbcl REPL.
+To “play” our game, we can start the SBCL REPL.

 sbcl --eval '(ql:quickload :lysk)' --eval '(lysk:run)'

-2.4 A Standalone Executable
+A Standalone Executable

-Following the advises of the borodust —the trivial-gamekit author— I created a
+Following the advice of the @borodust —the

-second package to that end.
+author— I created a second package to that end.
+First, we

-First, we need to edit the lysk.asd
+need to edit the lysk.asd

 file to detail a second package:

-This second package depends on lysk (our game client) and and
+This second package depends on lysk (our game client) and

+trivial-gamekit/distribution.
 The latter provides the deliver

 function, and we use it in the bundle.lisp